R1azR/CSE465_Spring2025_Group-9/README.md

 ### NOTE: The saved model is not uploaded due to the limitation of cloud space in GitHub.

 ### The testing.ipynb is the notebook file that is used for testing the best models performance after training with a specific training_arguments.

+### Next Target
+Our next target will be apply BanglaBERT model and check it's performance.
+Then we will try to improve it's accuracy and performance by doing fine-tuning and applying optimizers also.